stfc/cloud-docker-images/cloud-monitoring/README.md

 # Cloud Monitoring
 ------------------

-This python package bundles together a collection of cloud monitoring scripts for our openstack cloud.
+This python package bundles together a collection of cloud monitoring scripts for our OpenStack cloud.

 These scripts can be used to collect metrics that will be formatted and pushed to a time-series database.
-At the moment this time-series database is influxDB and the monitoring scripts are hardcoded to work only with it.
+At the moment this time-series database is InfluxDB and the monitoring scripts are hardcoded to work only with it.

 # Prerequisites

-You need to have influxDB DB running, and credentials to write to it For local testing - you can spin up a local influxdb: https://docs.influxdata.com/influxdb/v2/get-started/setup/
+You need to have InfluxDB DB running, and credentials to write to it For local testing - you can spin up a local InfluxDB: https://docs.influxdata.com/influxdb/v2/get-started/setup/

-You also need admin access to a Openstack Cloud you're interested in collecting metrics for - from a `clouds.yaml`
+You also need admin access to an OpenStack Cloud you're interested in collecting metrics for - from a `clouds.yaml`

-Once you've got a DB running and admin credentials, you can copy `monitoring.conf` to the `/tmp` folder `cp monitoring.conf /tmp/` and edit it to add influxdb hostname, username and password.
+Once you've got a DB running and admin credentials, you can copy `monitoring.conf` to the `/tmp` folder `cp monitoring.conf /tmp/` and edit it to add InfluxDB hostname, username and password.

-(Optional) If you're clouds.yaml contains multiple cloud accounts - you'll also want to set the cloud config name to use.
+(Optional) If your clouds.yaml file contains multiple cloud accounts, you'll also want to set the cloud config name to use.
 Leave it as default `openstack` if it only contains one.

 # Installation